mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="configClock"></a>

 ## configClockEnable(), configClockDisable()

 #### Description
 The particular method sets or resets *clock halt* (CH) bit of the seconds time keeping register.
 After setting this bit by sending date and time to the chip, its internal oscillator is started or stopped and real time clock is running or halted.
-- The status of the CH bit is sent to the chip by the method [setDateTime()](#setDateTime), but this method does not change the CH bit on its own and retains the value set by particular `configClockXXX` method.
+* The status of the CH bit is sent to the chip by the method [setDateTime()](#setDateTime), but this method does not change the CH bit on its own and retains the value set by particular `configClockXXX` method.
-- The status of the CH bit is set and sent to the chip by the method [startClock()](#startClock) as well, but in this case this method sets it to enable the clock running (it calls `configClockEnable()` by itself).
+* The status of the CH bit is set and sent to the chip by the method [startClock()](#startClock) as well, but in this case this method sets it to enable the clock running (it calls `configClockEnable()` by itself).

 #### Syntax
-    void configClockEnable();
+    void configClockEnable()
-    void configClockDisable();
+    void configClockDisable()

 #### Parameters
 None